personalizedrefrigerator/js-draw/docs/doc-pages/pages/guides/components/custom-components.md

 Currently, copy-pasting the `ExampleComponent` pastes a `StrokeComponent`.
 Let's fix that.

-`js-draw` copies components as SVG.
+**Why does this happen?** `js-draw` copies components as SVG.
 As a result, to paste our components correctly, we need to add logic to load from SVG.
 This can be done by creating a {@link js-draw!SVGLoaderPlugin | SVGLoaderPlugin} and including it in the {@link js-draw!EditorSettings | EditorSettings} for a new editor.

 A `SVGLoaderPlugin` should contain a single `visit` method that will be called with each node in the image.
 A simple such plugin might look like this